 Re-Defining The Meaning And Scope Of Digital Assets – Part 2

 Ralph Windsor, DAM News Editor concludes the second part of this article series: Re-Defining The Meaning And Scope Of Digital Assets.
+Part one is also available.

 In the first part of this article, I described how there were now three different understandings of the term ‘digital assets’ and discussed the first two: digital assets with binary essences and metadata-only digital assets.
 In this piece, I will consider digital assets as commodities, blockchains and how digital assets might have a role to play in more cutting edge technologies like Virtual Reality, Internet of Things and 3D Printing.
 Finally, I will assess how enterprises can begin to devise a strategy to manage digital assets in an applied (or task-specific) and organisation-wide manner.